Updated: Jan 17

 The author’s admission and motivation:

 My personal theory is that I probably have less of something others have more of.
 A little later, we will discuss the neurotransmitter oxytocin as critical to tribal formation.
-If I had to guess, my brain either does not create as much oxytocin as others or my brain does not apply it in the same way as other brains.
+My best guess is that my brain does not apply oxytocin the same way as other brains.
+All brains produce oxytocin.
+My brain likely produces as much oxytocin as others.
+I suspect my lower tribal predisposition occurs because I may have fewer oxytocin receptors.
+Fewer oxytocin receptors mean my brain is less sensitive to the tribal-forming effects of oxytocin than others with more oxytocin receptors.

 2. Neurotransmitter background